 - Skin looks pale or kind of blue

-- Sores on your toes, feet, and legs that don’t seem to heal
+- Sores on your toes, feet, and legs that don’t heal the way they should

-- Toenails grow more slowly than they once did
+- Toenails that grow more slowly than they once did

-- Trouble getting an erection, often in men with diabetes
+- Trouble getting an erection, often in men who have diabetes

-The test lasts 10 to 15 minutes.
+The test takes 10 to 15 minutes.
 First, you lie down on a table.
-Your doctor uses a cuff that wraps around your arm to take your blood pressure.
-You’ll feel a mild pressure while it inflates, but that doesn’t last long.
+Your doctor wraps a cuff around your arm to take your blood pressure.
+You’ll feel mild pressure while it inflates, but that doesn’t last long.

-Your doctor will use what’s called a Doppler ultrasound device -- a plastic tool that’s a little smaller than a computer mouse.
-It connects to a speaker and lets your doctor hear your blood flow.
+Your doctor will use a Doppler ultrasound device, a plastic tool that’s a little smaller than a computer mouse.
+It connects to a speaker so they can hear your blood flow.

 To use the device, your doctor will first put a dab of gel on your arm just below the blood pressure cuff.
-Then, she’ll place the ultrasound device on the gel.
-This helps your doctor know when to take your blood pressure reading.
+Then, they’ll put the ultrasound device on the gel.
+This helps them know when to take your blood pressure reading.

-She will do the same steps on your other arm, then on both ankles.
+They’ll do the same steps on your other arm and then on both ankles.

-Your doctor uses the blood pressure results to come up with a number called the ankle-brachial index.
+Your doctor uses the blood pressure results to come up with a number called an ankle-brachial index, which is a ratio of the ankle to brachial systolic BP.
 Here’s what the numbers mean:

 - 0.9 or less.
 You have PAD.
-The lower the number, the more blockage you have.
+The lower the number, the more blockage you have in your arteries.

 - 1.0-1.4.
 You don’t have PAD.

 - Over 1.4.
-The test isn’t helpful to you.
-This result means you have stiff arteries, and you can’t get useful blood pressure numbers with the cuff.
+Numbers this high mean you have stiff arteries and you can’t get useful blood pressure numbers with the cuff.
+Because of this, the test isn’t helpful for you.
 Your doctor will turn to a different test.

 If you have severe PAD, your doctor may send you to a vascular specialist, a doctor who treats diseases in arteries and veins.